tytydraco/yessleep/out/Every_time_someone_enters_the_prompt_three_times_their_loved_ones_disappear_And_now_my_son_is_missing.md

 "Oh, that's right.
 You don't know.
 Ryan killed himself a couple weeks later."

-I didn't know how to react, so I simply hung my head in.
+I didn't know how to react, so I simply hung my head i disappointment.

 "Sorry for your loss," The man replied, before standing up, "Anyways, if you'll excuse me, I gotta use the bathroom.
 Feel free to help yourself to more coffee."